oracle/graal/truffle/docs/bytecode_dsl/UserGuide.md

 Before an exception handler executes, you may wish to intercept the exception for a variety of reasons, like:
 - adding metadata to the exception
 - handling control flow exceptions
-- converting an internal host exception to a guest exception
+- converting an internal host exception (e.g., stack overflow) to a guest exception

-To do so, take a look at the hooks `interceptTruffleException`, `interceptControlFlowException`, and `interceptInternalException` defined by [`BytecodeRootNode`](https://github.com/oracle/graal/blob/master/truffle/src/com.oracle.truffle.api.bytecode/src/com/oracle/truffle/api/bytecode/BytecodeRootNode.java).
+[`BytecodeRootNode`](https://github.com/oracle/graal/blob/master/truffle/src/com.oracle.truffle.api.bytecode/src/com/oracle/truffle/api/bytecode/BytecodeRootNode.java) defines a set of hooks (`interceptTruffleException`, `interceptControlFlowException`, and `interceptInternalException`) that you can override.
 These hooks will be invoked before the exception is dispatched to a handler.

 ## Advanced features